🍳Home cooking

 Cooking philosophy

-A low barrier to entry is vital, as complex and hard to deliver recipes will not enthuse cooking from scratch.
-Therefore the vision here is to break down everything as simply as possible for both techniques and recipes, and to provide explanations and basic principles for techniques to enable the understanding of why that provides opportunities for confidence and creativity in cooking.
+Another barrier is complex and hard to deliver recipes that may discourage cooking from scratch through fear or poor understanding.
+Therefore the vision here is to break down everything as simply as possible for both techniques and recipes, and to provide explanations and basic principles for techniques to enable comprehension of the why that provides opportunities for confidence and creativity in cooking.

 Recipes will attempt to minimise salt (which is to be avoided by those with kidney issues and exceeds recommended daily allowance in many ordinary foods) while escaping the blandness sometimes associated with low salt foods by the use of spices such as pepper and paprika.